 When you’re interviewing a potential CPA, ask them about their experience with clients who have portfolios similar to yours.
 A professional with a deep background in real estate won’t just process your paperwork; they’ll provide proactive advice to help you structure your investments for optimal growth and tax efficiency.

-Deep Expertise in Florida Tax Law
+Ensure They Know Florida Tax Law

 Florida’s sunny skies come with a distinct tax climate.
 While the absence of a state income tax is a major draw, it doesn’t mean your financial picture is simple.
 Property taxes, documentary stamp taxes on transactions, and specific homestead exemptions all play a huge role in your overall financial health.
 That’s why it’s so important to work with a CPA who has specialized knowledge of Florida tax law.